kremato/oci-visualization-tool/README.md

 [A configuration file is needed so the app can access user credentials](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm).
 For the backend to run correctly, the required location of the config file is `~/.oci/config`.
 It is also necessary for the key_file to be in the `~/.oci` directory, and the path in the key_file entry in the config file has to be defined with a `~` (absolute path won't work).
-For example, there is a file with the name of **key.pem** and a file with the name **config** in the `~/.oci directory`.
+For example, there is a file with the name of **key.pem** and a file with the name **config** in the `~/.oci` directory.
 The key_file entry in the config file would look like this: `key_file=~/.oci/key.pem`

 ## Getting Started

-To run the app, clone the and use this command in the project root directory:
+To run the app, clone the repository and use this command in the project root directory:

 ```bash
 docker-compose up -d